-BMT304/5A Work placement where students will spend a specified time in a business environment working in an area related to their programme.
+BMT304 Work placement where students will spend a specified time working in an area or on a project related to their programme either in the physical business environment or remotely communicating through digital platforms (eg Microsoft teams, ZOOM etc).

-The aim of this Module is to provide the student with practical work experience to gain a better understanding of the application of their studies and appropriate conduct in a professional environment. with :practical experience in a work environment relevant to their individual studies and gain an appreciation of the practical application of knowledge and skills acquired during studies within a workplace setting.
+The aim of this Module is to provide the student with relevant work experience to gain a better understanding of the application of knowledge and skills acquired during their studies and appropriate conduct in a professional environment.
+This will take place either within the physical work environment or through remote working.

 By the end of this module the student should be able to:

-1. Demonstrate an ability to effectively participate and undertake a work placement.
+1. Demonstrate an ability to effectively participate and undertake a work placement either in the physical working environment or remotely;

 2. Evaluate their employability skills developed during the work placement;